faasm/faasm/docs/setup.md

 which creates the containers defined in [docker-compose.yml](../docker-compose.yml):

 Faasm will generate machine code from all WebAssembly it encounters.
-This is stored in the `machine-code` directory at the root of this project.
+This is stored in the `container/machine-code` directory at the root of this project.

 ## Writing and deploying functions